King Stresses Importance Of Continuing Digital Transformation At Sharia Courts

 Date

-King Abdullah II on Sunday stressed the importance of continuing digital transformation at Sharia Courts, in order to facilitate citizens' access to services.
+AMMAN - his majesty King Abdullah on Sunday stressed the importance of continuing digital transformation at Sharia Courts, in order to facilitate citizens' access to services.

-For his part, Rabtah gave a briefing on the Chief Islamic Justice Department's Strategic Plan (2023-2025), which focused on governance and the digitisation of tasks, the development of institutional resources, and improvement of institutional results, in line with the government's plans to modernise the public sector.
+For his part, Rabtah gave a briefing on the Chief Islamic Justice Department's Strategic Plan (2023-2025), which focused on governance and the digitisation of tasks, the development of institutional resources, and improvement of institutional results, in line with the government's plans to modernise the public sector, the statement said.

 According to Rabtah, more than 9,000 families were reconciled through the courts' family reconciliation offices, while more than 40,000 cases reached amicable settlements.